Commercial and Residential Glass Installer and Manufacturer Resource

 • Cabinetry

-While both commercial glasses may be referred to using the same terminology, it’s important to understand the difference between low-iron glass vs. clear glass.
-Being able to differentiate between the two -- especially when designing a project or placing an order -- ensures you’ll get the glass you need.
+While both commercial glasses may be referred to using the same terminology, it’s important to understand the unique difference between low-iron glass and clear glass.
+Understanding the unique differences between these two commercial glass types ensures you get the right look for your project.
+Whether you need the cost-effectiveness of clear glass or the pristine clarity of low-iron, we can fabricate it to your exact specifications.

-(Editor's note: This article was originally published March 2021 and was recently updated.)
+This article was originally published March 2021 and was recently updated.

 Written by Greg Martell